 The Fund provides an ongoing mechanism for the Victorian Government to partner with the community, private, not for profit and local government sectors to deliver housing assistance to Victorians.
 It has two distinct underlying programs that support:

-- Construction of new social and affordable housing dwellings on non-Victorian Government land.
+- Construction of new social and affordable housing dwellings on non-Victorian Government land - the Build and Operate program (BOP).
 The new social and affordable dwellings could be part of mixed developments including private housing, or any other form of development that a consortia may wish to propose.
-To achieve this, the Department of Health and Human Services in close collaboration with the Department of Treasury and Finance will operate regular competitive funding rounds offering financial incentives to encourage consortia to develop innovative proposals to increase housing supply.
+To achieve this, the Department of Health and Human Services (DHHS) in close collaboration with the Department of Treasury and Finance (DTF) will operate regular competitive funding rounds to encourage consortia to develop innovative proposals to increase housing supply.

 Funding and administration

-The Fund will be set-up using seed capital provided progressively by the Victorian Government over a period of four years, reaching $1 billion in the 2019-20 financial year.
+The Fund has been set-up using seed capital provided by the Victorian Government, reaching $1 billion in the 2019-20 financial year.

 The Fund value will be maintained over time, and the investment returns will be used as the funding stream for the two underlying programs.

-The Fund will be jointly administered by the Treasurer and the Minister for Housing, Disability and Ageing.
+The Fund will be jointly administered by the Treasurer and the Minister for Housing.

-Commissioning, procurement and performance management of the two programs, will be undertaken by the Department of Health and Human Services to maintain alignment with statewide social housing policy and portfolio objectives.
+Commissioning, procurement and performance management of the two programs will be undertaken by DHHS and DTF to maintain alignment with statewide social housing policy and portfolio objectives.

 The Fund will be made up of a permanent pool of capital ($1 billion) to be maintained in value over time.
 Investment returns used to fund the two programs will be provided on an ongoing basis.